A twist on the American classic, this meringue topped spiced rum pumpkin pie is so good one slice will never be enough!

-Of course no Thanksgiving celebration would be complete without the pumpkin and pecan pies.
+Of course no Thanksgiving celebration would be complete without the classic pumpkin and pecan pies.

 It used to be incredibly difficult to find pumpkin purée in the U.K, but it’s now available in many large supermarkets up and down the country.

 I made pumpkin spice granola, pumpkin cinnamon rolls and pumpkin spice latte and these gorgeous pumpkin cranberry muffins with maple glaze, but I still hadn’t made a pumpkin pie and I was desperate to try one.